 Skip to main contentSkip to footer

-Dragons' Den: How Peter Jones, Deborah Meaden, Steven Bartlett and more made their fortunes
+Dragons' Den: Inside the fortunes of Peter Jones, Deborah Meaden, Steven Bartlett and more

 Are you a fan of Dragons' Den?
-The BBC show, which has been on screens for more than 15 years, gives budding entrepreneurs the chance to change their lives and become outrageously successful businessmen and women.
+The BBC show, which has been on screens for nearly 20 years, gives budding entrepreneurs the chance to change their lives and become outrageously successful businessmen and women.

 Peter Jones

-Peter Jones CBE has always had an eye for business and started his first aged 16, setting up a tennis coaching school.
+Peter Jones has always had an eye for business and started his first at age 16, setting up a tennis coaching school.
 However, the road to success hasn't always been easy; at one point, he had to move back in with his parents after a deal went wrong.

 Sara Davies

 Sara Davies made her fortune in the crafting sector.
-Over ten years ago, when she was just a student, she founded Crafter's Companion from her university bedroom.
+In 2005, when she was just a student, she founded Crafter's Companion from her university bedroom.
 Spotting a gap in the market for an envelope-making tool for card makers, Sara decided to invent one herself!

 With the help of her engineer dad and husband Simon, she grew the business from a kitchen table startup to a £37million business that now sells thousands of crafting must-haves all over the world.